How to Hire SEO Experts Who Deliver Results (with Free Checklist)

 In addition, good SEO agencies will be transparent with you when they don’t have all the answers.

-You need to understand how an agency thinks about reporting.
+You need to understand how an agency thinks about reporting and SEO success.
 Reliable SEO experts talk about reporting as a tool for decision-making, not just a record of activity.

 If reporting is framed as something that’s delivered rather than discussed, it often becomes a formality instead of a planning tool.